Side effects of cyproterone acetate: Liver toxicity

 There are case reports of suspected cross-hepatotoxicity between CPA and flutamide.
+As such, CPA and flutamide may be cross-reactive in terms of hepatotoxicity.
 The hepatotoxicity of CPA may be dependent on age, with greater risk in older people.

 Vitamin B12 deficiency

-Both low-dose (2 mg/day) and high-dose CPA combined with an estrogen have been associated with vitamin B12 deficiency in women in some small studies.
-Vitamin B12 deficiency in turn has been associated with depression, anxiety, irritability, and fatigue due to depletion of central monoamine neurotransmitters.
-For this reason, it has been suggested that low vitamin B12 levels might be involved in the side effect of depression that has sometimes been associated with CPA.
+Both low-dose (2 mg/day) and high-dose CPA combined with an estrogen have been associated with decreased serum vitamin B12 levels in women in some small studies.
+This is in line with other findings of decreased vitamin B12 levels in users of oral contraceptives in general.
+However it has been noted that this decrease in levels might not represent a true deficiency and could instead be related to changes in serum vitamin B12 binders.

+As vitamin B12 deficiency has been associated with depression, anxiety, irritability, and fatigue due to depletion of central monoamine neurotransmitters, it has been suggested that low vitamin B12 levels might be involved in the side effect of depression that has sometimes been associated with CPA.
 Serum vitamin B12 monitoring and supplementation (e.g., 100 to 200 μg/day orally) as necessary may be recommended during CPA therapy.

 Miscellaneous

 CPA has been associated rarely with retinal vascular disorder, retinal vein thrombosis, and optic neuritis.
 A case report of symptomatic epidural lipomatosis in association with CPA therapy has been published.
 A published case report of lymphocytic pneumonitis in associated with CPA also exists.
 There is a case report of severe stretch marks in association with CPA therapy.